ionicsolutions/aws-lambda-wasmtime/experiments/bash/README.md

 compiled function, and the `wasmtime` CLI.

-When creating the Lambda function, specify the `provided.al2023` runtime and set the handler to `function.handler` (we ignore the latter part).
+When creating the Lambda function, specify the `provided.al2023` runtime and set the handler to `function.wasm`.
 Slightly increase the memory and timeout limits to 512 MB and 30 seconds to avoid timeouts or painfully slow execution times.